mcaliman/mcaliman.github.io/_posts/en/mysql/2010-02-03-mysql-how-to-install-on-ubuntu-linux-mysql-without-synaptic-or-apt.md

 ---
 layout: post
-title:  "MySQL: how to install on ubuntu linux mysql without synaptic or apt"
+title:  "MySQL: how to install on Ubuntu Linux MySQL without Synaptic or apt"
 excerpt: "Installing MySQL on Ubuntu Linux without using Synaptic or apt"
 category: MySQL
 date:   2011-02-03